cloudentity/openbanking-sandbox/README.md

 It will download prebuild images from the docker hub.

-By default, sandbox is accessible locally using localhost domain.

-If you want to deploy it to a host with different domain, please adjust environment variables in `.env` file before running `make run`.

 If you finish playing with the sandbox you can turn it off:

 ``` sh